pdedecker/Localizer/README.md

 Compiling the plugin for Igor Pro
 =================================
-1. Make sure that you have a copy of [Xcode](https://developer.apple.com/xcode/) (Mac) or [Visual C++ Express](https://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express) and the [Windows SDK 7.1](https://www.microsoft.com/en-us/download/details.aspx?id=8279) (if you're using the express edition).
+1. Make sure that you have a copy of XCode (Mac) or Visual Studio 2013.
 1. Buy a copy of the [Igor XOP Toolkit](http://www.wavemetrics.com/products/xoptoolkit/xoptoolkit.htm) if you don't already have it, or make sure that you have the latest version otherwise.
 1. Download the Localizer source code and place the folder in the XOP Toolkit 6/IgorXOPs/ folder (in the same location as the examples provided by WaveMetrics).
 1. On Windows, open Visual Studio/Localizer.sln.
 On Mac, open Xcode/Localizer.